2022-2023 Audition dates for incoming students (Freshmen and Transfer Students)

-If you choose to audition via video, please read the following document with information on how to create a quality video recording: click here
+If you choose to audition via video, please read how to create a quality video recording for submission.

 A) Entrance Audition: